 Whether perusing through house plan catalogs, or working with an architect, there are three major variables that must be considered when planning your custom home: budget, architectural style, and size.
 You may choose any two of these three variables, but the third variable will always be determined by the other two.
 If you need to adhere to a strict budget and you have a strong preference as to the architectural style, then the size of your home will be determined by the parameters these variables impose.
 If the architectural style is important to you and your needs dictate a minimum number of square feet, then your budget must be flexible enough to meet the requirements demanded by these choices.
-And, if your life style requirements dictate a minimum size for your home but you must adhere to a certain pre-determined budget, then you will need to be flexible as to the architectural style.
+And, if your life style requirements dictate a minimum size for your home but you must adhere to a certain predetermined budget, then you will need to be flexible as to the architectural style.

-Your budget will be determined by either the maximum amount you intend to spend, or the maximum amount for which you can qualify for an end loan plus your cash participation in the project.
+The budget will be determined by either the maximum amount you intend to spend, or the maximum amount for which you can qualify for an end loan plus your cash participation in the project.
 Once you have chosen a lot or other suitable building site, you should be able to determine how much of your budget can be allocated to the actual construction of your home.
 Keep in mind that the cost of the construction drawings, the cost of construction financing, and any applicable fees and/or real estate commissions will also need to be included in your budget.

 Part of the fun in designing a custom home is being artistic and using your imagination to create drama and excitement in an original floor plan that is all your own.
 Keep in mind that simple, compact floor plans, where the rooms connect neatly together in a virtually rectangular shape, will normally result in a simple roof plan.
 An imaginative floor plan can be breathtakingly beautiful and very impressive, but floor plans that incorporate rooms angling off in different directions or wings creating variations to the plan footprint usually translate into a more complicated roof scheme.
-The more complicated the roof scheme, the more costly the home will be to build.

 Finally, you will need to determine the appropriate size for your custom home.
 It is wise to take into consideration the neighborhood in which you plan to build your home.
 The home should be designed to attractively conform to the size of the building site and surrounding properties.
 To protect your investment, you should be sure that the home’s size is comparable to other homes in the neighborhood as future resale valuations and appraisals will be based upon nearby homes that have recently sold.
-You may also want to analyze your current space requirements and consider what your long term objectives are.
+You may also want to analyze your current space requirements and consider what your long-term objectives are.
 Building a spacious home to accommodate a growing family may, sooner than you realize, be much more home than what you want to maintain.
 Of course, you can always custom design and build another, smaller home.